Bahrain Bay: Infrastructure

 Created by the reclamation of three islands – the north island, south island, and the Four Seasons central island – the development creates an inner harbor adjacent to the northern corniche of Manama.
 It is connected to the mainland by two multi-lane causeways, and encircled by a new ring road called the North Manama Causeway.

 The project has a total reclaimed area of 1.35 km2.
 The project uses 3.3 km of quay wall, and 4 km of vehicular roads.
 As part of the infrastructure, the project has built four 66 kV primary substations, five 11 kV substations, two potable water reservoirs, and two sewerage pumping stations.

-A Public Venue

-The Promenade is a wide waterfront walkway that partly encircles the island on which the Four Seasons Hotel is situated.
-A bridge connects the North and South islands of Bahrain Bay intersected by a water canal.
-In 2017 the Promenade was opened to the public as it hosted the second edition of Bahrain Food Festival; a three-week community event which set the scene for future events.
-Described by audiences and artists alike as a 'magnificent setting' Bahrain Bay has seen performances by several famous international names such as Sir Tom Jones, UB40, Omar Kamal and others.
-Each year, the 'Bahrain Spring of Culture festival' promotes several world-famous names across a wide genre of music and entertainment.
-This reputation, favored vast space with uncluttered access and parking, has already earned Bahrain Bay's Promenade its place as the go-to venue of choice.
-Bahrain Bay has also drawn the interest of visiting tourists aboard inbound cruise liners.

 Anchor Developments

 There are two Anchor Developments to Bahrain Bay which form the cornerstones of the project:

 Arcapita Group

-Arcapita an international investment manager and majority shareholder behind the project – has located their global corporate headquarters at Bahrain Bay.
+Arcapita, an international investment manager and the majority shareholder of the project, has located their global corporate headquarters at Bahrain Bay.